ivan-m/ansible-dedrm-wine/README.md

 ### Dependencies

-The canonical list of Windows dependencies as required for NixOS 20.03 can be found [here](shell.nix).
+The canonical list of Windows dependencies as required for NixOS 20.09 can be found in [shell.nix].
 Package names for other Linux distributions will vary.

 In particular, you will need to use a version of Calibre using